 - Your income and asset profile is strong

-- The property type or location pushes you well beyond conforming limits
+- The property pushes you well beyond conforming limits

 - You want to keep funds available for renovation, reserves, or other investments